 Suzanne Mitchell

-Suzanne Mitchell directs and produces documentary feature films, television series, and cutting-edge content for streaming platforms.
-Her projects have garnered two Emmys, two Gracie Awards, an Omni Intermedia Award, and a Cine Golden Eagle.
-Her film Running Wild: The Life of Dayton O. Hyde enjoyed a successful festival run, winning numerous awards, including an Audience Favorite and Best Documentary before its nationwide theatrical release.
+Suzanne Mitchell directs and produces documentary feature films, verité docu-series, and cutting-edge content for streaming platforms.
+Her projects have garnered two Emmys, two Gracie Awards, an Omni Intermedia Award, a Cine Golden Eagle, and the 2024 prestigious OAH Erik Barnouw Award for her documentary Atomic Cover-up.
+Mitchell directed and produced Running Wild: The Life of Dayton O. Hyde which won numerous awards, including an Audience Favorite and Best Documentary before its nationwide theatrical release in theaters and on NETFLIX.
 Running Wild was hailed by the New York Times as "a grand documentary" and by the Village Voice as "inspiring in the best possible way."